amrelsisy/RANG-Network-Generator/README.md

       - randomization: If a user wants to randomize node IDs for increased anonymity, the user must pass in “Randomize”, otherwise the user passes in “noRandomize”.
       - networkFile: Network file in the following format:
         - source_node target_node edge_weight
-        - space separated
+        - Must be space separated.
       - originalNetworkGroups: Original groups of the provided network.
 These groups can be found using either ground truth data, or a community detection method.
       - randomNodeIdsFile: File with a mapping of the original node IDs to the new randomized node IDs.
         - This file should not be provided if the user chooses “noRandomize” for the randomization command line argument.
         - Format:
           - originalNodeId RandomNodeId
           - originalNodeId column will have the original node IDs, and randomNodeId column will have the new random node IDs assigned to the nodes of the network.
-      - outputFileNames: the name of the file that the generated network will be printed to
+      - outputFileNames: name of the file that the generated network will be printed to.
-          - If more than one network will be generated, the file names will automatically be numbered
+          - If more than one network will be generated, the file names will automatically be numbered.
-      - numberOfNetwork: the number of networks that the user wants to generate
+      - numberOfNetworks: the number of networks that the user wants to generate.

     - Example run using the Karate club network and auto version:
       - Auto/Random version, and BWRN model: